umputun/remark42/site/src/docs/configuration/frontend/index.md

 After that widget will be rendered inside this node.

-If you want to set this up on a Single Page App, see [appropriate doc page](https://remark42.com/docs/configuration/frontend/).
+If you want to set this up on a Single Page App, see the [appropriate doc page](https://remark42.com/docs/configuration/frontend/).

 ##### Themes

-Right now Remark42 has two themes: light and dark.
+Remark42 has two themes: light and dark.
 You can pick one using a configuration object, but there is also a possibility to switch between themes in runtime.
-For this purpose Remark42 adds to `window` object named `REMARK42`, which contains a function `changeTheme`.
+For this purpose, Remark42 adds to the `window` object named `REMARK42`, which contains a function `changeTheme`.
 Just call this function and pass a name of the theme that you want to turn on:

 ```js
 window.REMARK42.changeTheme('light');